-INTERESTED IN A YOUTH MINISTRY CERTIFICATION?
+INTERESTED IN A YOUTH OR Children’s MINISTRY CERTIFICATION?

+Accelerate your leadership and ministry through this 18-month program.
 We are launching our next cohort soon!

 Our spiritual formation often falls flat when we are running through a busy season.
 Use this extra time to refocus your heart toward Christ.
 Spend time in prayer – whether this is free form prayer, Lectio Divina, or using a resource like the book of common prayer (or this one).